2007 Centurion Boats at the Glen: Race

 Tony Stewart won the race, his third in the last four Cup events.

 The final 18 laps were extraordinary.
 It began with a multi-car incident in Turn 1 with, among others, Kevin Harvick, Juan Pablo Montoya, and Jeff Burton.
 Harvick and Montoya then left their cars and traded insults and shoves.
 Even though it was clear that Montoya did not cause the accident Kevin Harvick said "I'd rather kick his (expletive)" when interviewed.
 Harvick was put on temporary probation for the rest of the year because his part in the feud violated a warning NASCAR gave him after Kevin caused a pile-up at Montreal the previous week and ended up winning.

 Due to an extensive amount of cleanup needed, the race was held under a red flag for nearly 30 minutes.
 During that time, a spectator attempted to get Matt Kenseth's autograph.
 Kenseth declined and the fan was later arrested.
-Police have identified the fan as Brett Hilbert of Kenmore, New York.
+Police have identified the fan as Brett Hibbert of Kenmore, New York.

 With two laps to go, Jeff Gordon, who had led 51 of the first 88 laps, spun out, also in Turn 1.
 Stewart inherited the lead.
 On the last lap, Carl Edwards, who was battling Stewart for the win, overdrove the car into turn 10, the 2nd to final turn on the course, through the gravel trap, and wound up finishing eighth, Stewart coasted to the win, his fourth at the track; that tied Gordon for the most in series history.
 Denny Hamlin finished second, making it a 1-2 finish for Joe Gibbs Racing.

 The switch of Boris Said for Bill Elliott worked, as Said finished 14th, which was high enough for the Wood Brothers/JTG Racing's famous #21 to vault past Bill Davis Racing #22 for 35th in the season-long owners' standings and guarantee Elliott a place in the following week's 3M Performance 400.

 In the points, Gordon led second-place Denny Hamlin by 343 points.
 Kurt Busch remained 12th with a 90-point cushion for the last Chase position.
 Ryan Newman was now 13th, and Dale Earnhardt Jr. was 14th.